-- Social norms supporting violence as a means of conflict resolution - The unequal position of women in relationships and society violence occurs in societies in which men are viewed as superior and possess the economic and decision making power.10
+- Social norms supporting violence as a means of conflict resolution - The unequal position of women in relationships and society violence occurs in societies in which men are viewed as superior and possess the economic and decision-making power.

 This does not mean that women do not use violence or carry out gender-based violence.
 Nor does it mean that men are not the victims of these actions.
 It merely recognises that statistically men are commonly the perpetrators and women and girls the victims.
-The different forms of violence have their roots in gender inequality and in the different power relations between men and women in society.
-They are therefore understood as gender-based violence and are interlinked.
+The different forms of gender-based violence have their roots in gender inequality and in the different power relations between men and women in society i.e., one group being targeted by the other group with gender being the key factor.